Pivouane/MetricCount/README.md

 Please note that our target language is C (might work with C#) Our source is in python

-HOW TO RUN COMPLEXITY COUNTER :
+HOW TO RUN OOM COUNTER :

 For windows:
-  -simply run complexity_counter.bat "complexity_counter.bat in.file out.file"
+  -simply run oom_counter.bat "oom_counter.bat in.file out.file"

 For linux:
-  -run "chmod +x complexity_counter.py" for writing permissions -run "./complexity_counter.py in.file out.file"
+  -run "chmod +x oom_counter.py" for writing permissions -run "./oom_counter.py in.file out.file"